14 Popular Districts of Phuket: How to Choose

 In short, Phuket Town:

-• Administrative center of the island
+• The administrative center of the island

-• Historical district
+• Historic district

 • Authentic markets, temples, and museums